nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **IMPORTANT:**
 * Please ensure that all parameters adhere to the constraints mentioned below.
 If you choose not to do so, the command will not be executed and error messages will be shown.
-* KnottyPlanners do not accept any empty parameters, hence, please add in a placeholder value that you choose to replace an empty input (e.g. `p/000` or `a/nil` ).
+* KnottyPlanners does not accept any empty parameters, hence, please add in a placeholder value that you choose to replace an empty input with (e.g. `p/000` or `a/nil`).

 </box>